South Acton railway station (England)

-South Acton railway station is in the London Borough of Ealing in South Acton.
-It is on the North London line, and the station and all trains serving it are operated by London Overground.
-It is in Travelcard Zone 3.
+South Acton is a station on the Mildmay line of the London Overground, situated in South Acton in the London Borough of Ealing.
+It is in London fare zone 3.
 Until 1959 it was also served by the District line of the London Underground.

 History

-South Acton station was opened on 1 January 1880 by the North & South Western Junction Railway for North London Line trains on the London Broad Street – Richmond line.
+South Acton station was opened on 1 January 1880 by the North & South Western Junction Railway for North London line trains on the London Broad Street – Richmond line.
 There was a connecting branch line at South Acton to Hammersmith, renamed Hammersmith and Chiswick from 1 July 1880 and closed from 1 January 1917.
 There was another branch in the opposite direction from 13 June 1905 to Acton Town, a District Railway service that was withdrawn from 2 March 1959.

 Branch line from Acton Town

 Construction

 A short spur of the District Railway from Acton Town, 1,232 yards (1,126 metres) long, was authorised by the Metropolitan Railway Act of 1874.
 When first opened, the spur was used for goods trains from 15 May 1899 onwards.
 Passenger services were introduced on 13 June 1905 to provide an interchange with the North London Railway which ran services from north London to the District Railway's Richmond branch.
 It thus provided an easier interchange for Richmond for eastbound passengers than changing trains at Turnham Green further east.